QuTech-Delft/OpenQL/docs/platform_cc.rst

     * ``type`` defines a signal type.
 This is used to select an instrument that provides that signal type through key ``instruments/*/signal_type``.
 The types are entirely user defined, there is no builtin notion of their meaning.
     * ``operand_idx`` states the operand index of the instruction/gate this signal refers to.
 Signals must be defined for all operand_idx the gate refers to, so a 3-qubit gate needs to define 0 through 2.
 Several signals with the same operand_idx can be defined to select several signal types, as shown in "single-qubit-mw" which has both "mw" (provided by an AWG) and "switch" (provided by a VSM)
-    ..
-FIXME: rewrite
     * ``value`` defines a vector of signal names.
 Supports the following macro expansions:
-    ..
-FIXME: describe the (future) use of field 'value'

         * {gateName}
         * {instrumentName}
         * {instrumentGroup}
         * {qubit}

 ..
-FIXME: expand
+FIXME:
+    rewrite field 'operand_idx
+    describe the (future) use of field 'value' expand

 Instruments